luffycodes/Tutorbot-Spock/readme.md

       - Also, please put ```vicuna``` in the target model name since ```conversation.py``` and ```inference.py``` check if ```vicuna``` is a substring in a model name and change conversation starter and inference prompts respectively.
 Note we modify ```vicuna``` prompts so you would not able to able to use original ```vicuna``` models unless you revert back changes to ```conversation.py``` and ```inference.py```.
 4. Build a [biology index](https://github.com/luffycodes/Tutorbot-Spock-Bio/blob/main/book_index_retrieval/build_index.py) with [OpenStax Biology 2e](https://openstax.org/details/books/biology-2e) textbook.
 Put the generated ```os_bio_2e_index.faiss``` and the [openstax_biology_2e.csv](https://github.com/luffycodes/Tutorbot-Spock-Bio/blob/main/book_index_retrieval/openstax_biology_2e.csv)  in same folder as inference.py i.e. ```FastChat/fastchat``` folder.

-To use the RLHF model instead, download the weights from Hugging Face.
-A few options are
+To use the RLHF model instead, download the weights from Hugging Face:
 - [mistral-7b-instruct-v0.2-class-bio-tutor-dpo](https://huggingface.co/kangqi-ni/mistral-7b-instruct-v0.2-class-bio-tutor-dpo)
 - [zephyr-7b-beta-class-bio-tutor-dpo](https://huggingface.co/kangqi-ni/zephyr-7b-beta-class-bio-tutor-dpo)
 - [vicuna-7b-v1.5-class-bio-tutor-dpo](https://huggingface.co/kangqi-ni/vicuna-7b-v1.5-class-bio-tutor-dpo)